 Meio-fauna are microscopic multicellular motile organisms.
-Within this grouping of organisms are acari (mites), copepods, oligochaetes and nematodes (worms), tardigrades (water bears) and rotifers.
+Within this grouping of organisms are acari (mites), copepods, oligochaetes, and nematodes (worms), tardigrades (water bears) and rotifers.
 There is a lack of research on these potentially important group of fauna in groundwater systems.
 It is known that the abundance of meio-fauna is much greater than macrofauna and that they potentially play an important role in contaminant removal but more research is required in this area to fully understand their role.

-Stygobites are subterranean dwelling invertebrates.
-They include crustaceans such as amphipods, isopod and syncarida, coleopteran (beetles) and molluscs.
-Their lifecycle occurs completely in groundwater, with no surface stage, and are often differentiated by their lack of eyes and pigmentation.
+Macrofauna includes stygofauna which as a term encompasses a variety of diverse types of organisms that are found in groundwater varying in size.
+Stygofauna include crustaceans such as amphipods, isopod and syncarida, coleopteran (beetles) and molluscs.
+It includes organisms that are obligate (restricted to a particular function or mode of life), groundwater-adapted organisms that complete their entire lifecycle within groundwater aquifers (stygobites), and those that are not specifically groundwater-adapted but are able to survive the harsh conditions in aquifers (stygoxenes and stygophiles).
+Stygobites have a lifecycle that occurs completely in groundwater, with no surface stage, and are often differentiated by their lack of eyes and pigmentation.
 Globally, they are believed to be important indicators of water quality and biodiversity (Korbel, Hancock et al. 2013, Korbel and Hose 2015).
 It is well known that surface dwelling invertebrates are sensitive to environmental and human change, yet we are still only beginning to understand the importance this relationship when applied to stygofauna.